 Rank 4: Reveal

-The watcher gains the ability to Reveal characters using the Ignore Sign.
+The watcher gains the ability to Reveal characters using the Stealth Sign.
 Revealing takes 30 seconds, during which time you should roleplay searching the room’s hiding spots.
 Characters still in a 20 foot area at the end of that time are discovered.

 Rank 5: Warden